-Posters first started being used in the mid 1800’s when lithography became a more cost effective printing process.
-We didn’t see them grow in popularity until mass production was able to perfect the art of reproductive printing until the late 19th Century and then the practice of poster making became widespread, especially to sell products.
+Posters came into use in the mid 1800’s when lithography became a more cost effective printing process.
+We didn’t see them grow in popularity until mass production was able to perfect the art of reproductive printing until the late 19th Century.
+And then the practice of poster making became widespread, especially to sell products.

 Posters are different than other art mediums because they are generally made up of both graphic and text elements.
-One of the appeals of poster media for artists is that the graphic can be eye catching and artistic while the text is usually informative or can have a call to action.
+One of the appeals of poster media for artists is that the graphic can be eye catching and artistic.
+While the text is usually informative or can have a call to action.
 They’re cheap and have become one of the favorite mediums for advertisers over the years.
-Today they have evolved to be used for public health campaigns, academics and much more.
+Today they have evolved and you can use posters in public health campaigns, academic campaigns and much more.
 Here, we’ll look at a few of the different types of posters that exist and what makes them different from each other.

 Advertising posters have given us some of the most memorable pop culture images in the 20th century; Coca-Cola, Camel, Barnum and Bailey have all made posters that last have stood the test of time in popular culture.
 A lot of their posters were distributed through newspapers, magazines and even just hung up in cities.